AI Governance Diagnostic

 AI is making decisions inside organisations faster than those organisations can evidence control.
 CLEARANCE fills that gap.

-CLEARANCE is a fixed-scope, deterministic diagnostic that produces a repeatable, defensible governance artefact in days.
+CLEARANCE is a fixed-scope, deterministic diagnostic that produces a repeatable, defensible governance artefact within minutes of payment.
 Not months.
 Not a retainer.
 One engagement, one report, one outcome.

 I spent twenty-three years watching organisations document how their systems were supposed to work.
 When I started looking at agentic AI, I saw the same problem at scale.